NUTR 420 - Practicum in Food, Nutrition, and Wellness

 3. Establishing goals to achieve during the practicum.

-Participating in a practicum program gives USI students the chance to get the edge in their field.
+Participating in a practicum program provides USI students an opportunity to get the edge in their field.
 Some specific benefits from completing this program include:

 • Gaining relevant knowledge, skills, and expertise